ignlg/heap-js/README.md

 ## Changelog

+### 2.5

+- Improves the `limit` property to support negative, Infinity, and NaN values.
+They will be set as `0` and the heap will not be limited.
+- Adds the `setLimit` method to set the limit of the heap.
+It returns `NaN` if the limit is negative, or NaN.
+This method is useful to check if the limit was set as expected.
+- Improves tests and documentation.

 ### 2.4

 - Adds the `indexOf` method to find the first index of an element in the heap.